top of page

 Be careful not to touch their ‘private’ zones, and take all care to avoid hurting them.
 If you accidentally swipe somewhere you didn’t mean to, be sure to apologise.
 If this happens repeatedly you will be warned or asked to leave.

-Take it easy on the booze!
+If at an event, take it easy on the booze!

 If you’re at one of our events where alcohol can be consumed, be sure your consumption stays safe and comfortable for both you and others.
 If your state give us cause for concern, we may ask you to leave.
 If you provide alcohol to an under 18 on our watch we will definitely ask you to leave.